FrancesZhou/XMTC/XMTC.md

 Two ['Flying Spaghetti Monster', 'Treaty of Versailles', 'Bene Gesserit'] duplicate in test_titles.
 ['CPU socket', 'ISO 216', 'Albert Einstein', 'Information Technology Infrastructure Library', 'Language Integrated Query', 'Novikov self-consistency principle'] in both train/test titles.
 Thus, remove these 6 samples from test data.

 After manually modifying file names, we have train_data(len-14144), test_data(len-6613).
-Then we need to remove the duplica from train/test data, we finally have train_titles(len-14146, unique-14144): appeared in manik XML repository test_titles(len-6616, unique-6613): appeared in manik XML repository train_data(len-14142): remove all the replica test_data(len-6604): remove all the replica and 6 samples which are already in train data.
+Then we need to remove the duplica from train/test data, we finally have train_titles(len-14146, unique-14144): as appeared in manik XML repository test_titles(len-6616, unique-6613): as appeared in manik XML repository train_data(len-14142): remove all the replica test_data(len-6604): remove all the replica and 6 samples which are already in train data.